Leabrook

 Table Chart PROFILE FAQ

-Developers are focusing on the premium market, with an average construction cost value of $594,000 for new homes being built.
-Compared to Greater Adelaide, Leabrook has significantly less development activity, 94.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes.
-Recently, however, construction activity has intensified in the area, which is also below national average levels, reflecting its maturity and possible planning constraints.
+The area's population decline suggests new supply has likely kept pace with demand, offering buyers good choice while developers focus on the premium market with high-end developments at an average construction cost value of $594,000.
+Compared to Greater Adelaide, Leabrook has significantly less development activity, 94.0% below regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, though recent construction activity has intensified.
+Nationally, the area's level of construction activity is also below average, reflecting its maturity and possible planning constraints.

 Frequently Asked Questions - Development